Translation vs. Localization – What’s the difference?

 - The most preferred level is Translation + Edit (or we would like to call it TE).
 Your contents will be translated by one translated and revised by a second editor.

 - Translation + Edit + Proofread (or TEP) is the highest level of translation.
-After rendered and reviewed by a translator and an editor respectively, your documents will be under the proofreading process by a third proofreader.
+After being rendered and reviewed by a translator and an editor respectively, your documents will be under the proofreading process by a third proofreader.

 What is localization?